Stee-T/NARMAX/README.md

 ### Analysis tools

 * **(linear) IIR Analysis Tools:** The library contains functions to transform the rFOrLSR output into a standard $\underline{b}$, $\underline{a}$ coefficent-form for further production use.
-Additionally, several convenience plotting funtions are provided such as magnitude and phase response, and pole-zero plots.
+Additionally, several convenience plotting functions are provided such as magnitude and phase response, and pole-zero plots.

 * **MaxLagPlotter:** Tool designed to estimate the maximum lags and the expansion order CTor for $\underline{x}$ and $\underline{y}$ terms via polynomial NARMAXes.
 Uses:
-  * Allows automating the selection of the parameters passed to the *Lagger* and *Expander* CTors for polynomail fitting.
+  * Allows automating the selection of the parameters passed to the *Lagger* and *Expander* CTors for polynomial fitting.

   * Helps eliminating unnecessary regressors from the dictionary before starting the arborescence for great speed-ups.
   (Note that this is still under development and in some cases much slower than running the arborescence with a large dictionary.)